andrewmcloud/consimilo/README.md

 (ns my-ns (:require [consimilo.core :as consimilo]))
 ```

-### Building a forest
+## Building a forest

-First you need to load the candidates vector into an lsh-forest.
+First you need to load the candidates vector into a forest.
 This vector can represent any arbitrary information
 (e.g. tokens in a document, ngrams, metadata about users, content interactions, context surrounding
 interactions).
 The candidates vector must be a collection of maps, each representing an item.
 The map will have an
 `:id` key which is used to reference the minhash vector in the forest and a `:features` key which is a vector
 containing the individual features. `[{:id id1 :features [feature1 feature2 ... featuren]} ... ]`

-#### Adding feature vectors to a forest
+### Adding feature vectors to a forest

 Once your candidates vector is in the correct form, you can add the items to the forest: